-The Windmill Development Group is led by a Board of Directors composed of visionary entrepreneurs who have been successful in a wide range of roles within the green development community.
-The track record built by these Board members demonstrates our leadership, our consistent adherence to our
+The Windmill Development Group is led by a group of visionary professionals who have been successful in a wide range of roles within the development community.
+The track record built by these individuals demonstrates our leadership, our consistent adherence to our

-triple bottom line philosophy and our ability to deliver complex projects.
+triple bottom line philosophy and our ability to successfully deliver complex projects.

 “The sustainability movement has created an unprecedented cycle of innovation in the building industry driving towards less use of natural resources, energy, water and generation of waste in our buildings.
 The result is healthier buildings with stronger financial fundamentals.
 We aim to keep Windmill at the front of this movement.”